 Elle Woods in Legally Blonde wasn’t kidding when she said that exercise produces endorphins, which make people happy.
 The pituitary gland releases endorphins when you’re excited and during exercise.
 According to the National Academy of Sports Medicine in the US, exercising for 30 to 45 minutes releases endorphins.
 Exercise itself was described as equally effective or more effective than antidepressants.

 Avoiding sugar and processed foods is advisable if you want to lose weight or simply eat healthier.
 But making good food choices can also help boost happy hormones.
 For example, bananas are said to be particularly good for increasing dopamine levels because it contains a chemical related to dopamine.
 Drinking green tea is also advisable because it contains polyphenols that increase dopamine.
-Walnuts and whole grains, on the other hand, are great for boosting serotonin levels while whole grain, fish, cheese, and broccoli give vitamin B and folic acid, which work together to produce serotonin.
+Walnuts and whole grains, on the other hand, are great for boosting serotonin levels while whole grains, fish, cheese, and broccoli give Vitamin B and Folic acid, which work together to produce serotonin.

-If you’re feeling down, touching or hugging someone might be last on your to-do list.
+If you’re felling down, touching or hugging someone might be last on your to-do list.
 But make an effort anyway.
-Pleasant physical touch prompts the body to retain the brain chemical oxytocsin, which is known as the “love hormone”.
-It enhances feelings of love, trust and generosity- which definitely lift your mood.
+Pleasant physical touch prompts the body to retain the brain chemical oxytocin, which is known as the “love hormone.”
+It enhances feelings of love, trust, and generosity – which definitely lift your mood.